timmyengelman/timmyengelman/README.md

 I'm Timmy Engelman, a current senior in high school looking to pursue computer science and web development.

-Aspiring software developer passionate about building interactive and user-friendly web apps.
-Currently learning full-stack development with a focus on clean code and responsive design.</h4>
+I am an aspiring software developer who is passionate about building interactive and user-friendly web apps.
+Currently learning full-stack development with a focus on clean code and responsive design.

-- 🔭 I’m currently working on [To-Do List](https://timmyengelman.github.io/Timmy-Engelman/)
+Email: **timmyengelman@gmail.com**

-- 📫 How to reach me: **timmyengelman@gmail.com**
+- Take a look at my most recent project: [To-Do List](https://timmyengelman.github.io/Timmy-Engelman/)

 - "**Code is like humor.
 When you have to explain it, it's bad**"

 <h3 align="left">Connect with me:</h3>
 <p align="left">